“Bialosky, with her delicate touch and clear eye for human frailty, is an author of talent.” —Los Angeles Times

 Bialosky has received a number of awards, including the Elliot Coleman Award in Poetry.
 Her poems and essays appear in The New Yorker, O Magazine, Paris Review, The Nation, The New Republic, Kenyon Review, American Poetry Review among other publications.
 Bialosky studied for her undergraduate degree at Ohio University and received a Master of Arts degree from the Writing Seminars at The Johns Hopkins University and a Master of Fine Arts degree from University of Iowa Writer’s Workshop.

 Jill Bialosky’s most recent memoir Poetry Will Save Your Life was published in 2017.
 She is the author of the New York Times Bestselling memoir, History of a Suicide: My Sister’s Unfinished Life, as well as four collections of poetry: The Players, Intruder, Subterranean, and The End of Desire.
-Bialosky is also the author of the novels House Under Snow and The Life Room, and she is co-editor, with Helen Schulman, of the anthology Wanting A Child.
+Bialosky is also the author of the novels The Prize, House Under Snow and The Life Room, and she is co-editor, with Helen Schulman, of the anthology Wanting A Child.
 Her poems and essays appear in The New Yorker, O Magazine, Paris Review, The Nation, The New Republic, Kenyon Review, and American Poetry Review, among other publications.